Get E-Book

 await import('./worker-entry.ts');

-module.flushCompileCache();module.flushCompileCache() writes accumulated compile-cache data for modules already loaded in the current instance.
-Node also writes on exit, but early flush gives later Node processes a chance to reuse artifacts while the current process keeps running.
+module.flushCompileCache() writes accumulated compile-cache data for modules already loaded in the current instance.
+Node also writes on exit.
+An early flush gives later Node processes a chance to reuse artifacts while the current process keeps running.
 Flush failures are silent because compile-cache misses should not break the application.

-That silent failure policy should affect how you log.
 Use enableCompileCache() status for setup diagnostics.
-Use flushCompileCache() when the timing matters.
-Avoid building correctness checks around the presence of files in the cache directory, because Node owns that layout and can change it across versions.
+Use flushCompileCache() when timing is relevant.
+Avoid correctness checks based on files inside the cache directory, because Node owns that layout and can change it across versions.

 module.enableCompileCache({